pagekeysolutions/pkos/docs/blog/22-vga-regs/index.md

 ## Overview of VGA Registers

-There are several groups of VGA registers, each representing a separate subsystem (once a separate chip, but usually all-in-one for modern cards).
+There are several groups of VGA registers, each representing a separate subsystem (once a separate chip for each, but usually all-in-one for modern cards).
 The groups include External/General, Sequencer, Attribute Controller (AC), Graphics Controller (GC), and Cathode Ray Tube Controller (CRTC) registers.
 While each group has its own idiosyncracies, the technique for getting and setting the values of these registers is mostly the same across the board.

 ### Getting and Settings Values